mathewlippincott/headfullofair/_pages/workshops.md

   overlay_image: ../assets/images/workshops/header.jpg

 intro:
  - excerpt: "My workshops involve a lot of movement.
 The easiest way to learn to fly a kite is to recognize patterns in the kite's motion, so I put on a kite suit when I'm teaching kite flying.
-[Observing the speed and intensity of tree motions](/boundarylayers) is the best way to way to estimate wind force above the ground, swaying like a tall oak and watching a timer.
+[Observing the speed and intensity of tree motions](/boundarylayers) is the best way to estimate wind force above the ground, swaying like a tall oak and watching a timer.

 Kites and balloons are perfect for workshop production because most of the cost is in the labor of assembly.
 Many high-performance, low-cost materials are rare in commercial kites because they aren't easy to mass manufacture.
-Combine a good crowd with bulk materials and a few good few tape dispensers and everyone can go home with a high performance flying machine."
+Combine a good crowd with bulk materials and a few tape dispensers and everyone can go home with a high performance flying machine."

 gallery: